No longer for the oldies: why cruises like Virgin Voyages are changing the way Millennials travel

 In 2023, I desperately wanted to knock safari off my bucket list.
 CroisiEurope was offering a four-country safari cruise aboard their African Dream.
 It was the perfect itinerary, stopping in South Africa, Botswana, Namibia, and Zimbabwe.
 Completely different from my first giant cruise experience, and much to my delight, we didn’t spend much time on the water at all.
 The trip blended safari lodges, land expeditions, and local village walks, with overnights on a riverboat that we shared with just five other guests.
 No crowds, no buffets, no tour buses, and more adventure than I could handle.

-I will say that not all cruises are as fabulous as Virgin Voyages and CroisiEurope.
+My goal is to take more cruises to see Earth’s great wonders, but with exceptions.
+Not all cruises are as fabulous as Virgin Voyages and CroisiEurope.
 Some of them don’t quite have the adventure or the food nailed down.
-Some of them charge extra for Wi-Fi and hefty service charge fees.
+Some charge extra for Wi-Fi and hefty service charge fees.
 I’ve learned to select carefully.
-Virgin definitely set a bar.

 But wait, there’s more…